google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-11.markdown

 ## 1. Add a Subscribe/Unsubscribe button to your app

-In the _index.html_ file you created in Step 1, add a button so the code looks like this:
+In the _index.html_ file you created earlier, add a button so the code looks like this:

 {% highlight html %}
 <!DOCTYPE html>